 We’ve all been victims of FUD — fear, uncertainty, and doubt.
-It’s a shady tactic and one that I hope most people see through.
+It’s a shady tactic and one that we hope most people see through.
 This post was originally published in 2010.
 It’s now a whopping nine years later and we still get a handful of emails each month from people who feel they were scammed by Yellow Pages.

-The Yellow Pages reps always tell my clients the same stories but they’re getting more insistent in recent years.
+The Yellow Pages reps continue to tell people the same old BS stories, but they’re getting more insistent as they become more and more desperate.
 Their FUD runs along these lines:

-1. We are the only authorized Google AdWords reseller in Canada.
+1. We are the only authorized Google Ads reseller in Canada.

-There’s two parts to this.
-First, it implies that being a Google AdWords reseller is better than a consultant who works with AdWords.
+There are two parts to this.
+First, it implies that being a Google Ads reseller is better than a Google Ads Partner.
 That’s absolutely not true.
 You do not receive better rates by working with a reseller — if anything, it costs more and they provide you with less reporting.
-Secondly, they are not the only authorized Google AdWords reseller in Canada.
+Secondly, they are not the only authorized Google Ads reseller in Canada.

-2. Having a listing on the Yellow Pages will improve your rank on Google.
+2. Having a paid listing on the Yellow Pages will improve your rank on Google.

 No, not true.
 But a lie the reps seem to tell a lot, based on what we hear.
 Check out a Yellow Pages listing.
 You’ll see that the link to the website is actually something like http://www.yellowpages.ca/gourl/http://www.yourcompany.com— that means that the link actually is a redirect from the Yellow Pages site, not a true link to your site.
-It may pass along some link value but it’s of low value.
+It may pass along some link value, but it’s of very low quality.